 Most companies typically follow the American Society of Mechanical Engineers or ASME guidelines, which are utilized to ensure maximum efficiency and safety when using lifting equipment.

-A proper examination of the air chain hoist follows immediately after the client has returned it.
+“A proper examination of the air chain hoist follows immediately after the client has returned it.
 To properly inspect the hoist, the chain is stripped from the hoist and the motor is taken out.
 The motor veins are reviewed for wear and if none is found, then the motor is lubricated and reinstalled inside the hoist.
 Next, they inspect the break disks for wear, as well.
 If that also clears inspection, then the chain is placed inside the hoist once again and ready to be tested.”

 Testing the air chain hoist is done in two fashions – dynamic and static.
 Dynamic and static are not vastly different from one another.
-The main difference being is that astatic load test is comprised of a stationary overload load test at 125% of equipment rated capacity, which is conducted to verify the structural and mechanical integrity of the lifting equipment.

-The technician would take a digital load link and hook it up the hoist, and test it to 125% of rated and stamped capacity.
-Once it’s pulled to 125% of capacity, the technician waits 10-20 seconds and if there is no failure then it passes under load testing.
-This is currently the standards set by OSHA and ANSI regulations.
 A dynamic load test consists of performing an overload test at 125% of rated capacity, and testing the following functions where applicable: hoisting and lowering of load and hoist brake hold.
-The same test is performed as the static load test except now, the hoist is hooked up to a computer that can show a graph of force over time.
+The same test is performed as the static load test except that now, the hoist is hooked up to a computer.
+The computer twill show a graph of force over time.
 Once it goes up to 125%, the technician can manipulate the hoist up and down to see if there are any deficiencies.
-It exceeds OSHA and ANSI standards when you can give the customer legitimate proof that the hoist is tested to 125%, and has proof that it’s not going to fail.
-This is the current and most efficient way to prove that a hoist is ready to be used again.

 Each hoist, depending on the tonnage, will be given a dynamic or a static load test.
 ASME calls for at least a static test to be performed in order to meet their guidelines.
 Performing a dynamic test is considered beyond their standards.

-Although, it is not a requirement of ASME, hoists can feature one or two methods of protection.
-One is an overload clutch and the other is a Delta P. The Delta P measures the pressure differential that’s coming into the motor and compares it with the pressure that’s exhausting the motor.
+Although it is not a requirement of ASME, hoists can feature one or two methods of protection.
+One is an overload clutch, and the other is a Delta P. The Delta P measures the pressure differential that’s coming into the motor and compares it with the pressure that’s exhausting the motor.
 The differential between pressures is proportional to the load that’s on the hoist.
 The differential will trip the value and engage the break to protect the hoist.

 When it comes to any piece of lifting equipment, a proper examination of it is essential to guaranteeing a successful project.
 Give each air chain hoist a thorough inspection to meet the standards required for safety and efficiency.